Stem, North Carolina

 Stem is a town in Granville County, North Carolina, United States.
-The population was 960 at the 2020 Census.
+The population was 960 at the 2020 census.

 History

 The town of Stem was established as a separate and distinct entity from Tally Ho township in 1888 by William Thomas Stem.
 The Stem family were co-proprietors of a general store in the Tally Ho township and owners of the land where a new spur of the Richmond and Danville Railroad terminated.
 Stem was built around this new rail station.
 The town was incorporated in 1911.

 Stem is home to the historic Cozart-Coley House.
-Tally Ho township was the childhood home of James Webb, that the space telescope is named for.
+Tally Ho township was the childhood home of James Webb, for which the space telescope is named.